trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 Given N, write a function to return the number of knight's tours on an N by N chessboard.

-### Jul , 2019 \[Easy\]
----
-> **Question:** Given three 32-bit integers x, y, and b, return x if b is 1 and y if b is 0, using only mathematical or bit operations.
-You can assume b can only be 1 or 0.

 ### Jul , 2019 \[Hard\]
 ---
 > **Question:**